Menglongmath/Menglongmath.github.io/index.md

 ## Openings

 I am looking for self-motivated Ph.D. students interested in operations research and optimization, with potential applications in inventory management and revenue management.
 Prospective students with **strong mathematical backgrounds** are welcome to email me a CV and transcript.
-Students majoring in mathematics, computer science and industrial engineering are especially welcome.
+Students majoring in mathematics are especially welcome.